sencytharammel/Validation_i6/README.md

 # Project :
 Validating Contact Us WebPage in https://i6.io/

-Description : Simple Selenium java test script to validate Contact us page  when clicking the submit button in  the form using chrome driver .
+Description : Java Selenium WebDriver test script to validate Contact us page  when clicking the submit button in  the form using chrome driver .

 # Pre Condition :
  Mac OS